 Guy Lauwers – CEO – Dioss Group.

-Guy has a great expertise in the graphics sector and is above all a true entrepreneur and network operator, which means that he is also active in various federations and network organizations.
-Since January 2020, he has assumed the role of chairman at VIGC sector future-proof.
+Guy has a great expertise in the graphic industry and is above all a true entrepreneur and networker, which means that he is also active in a lot of federations and network organisations.
+In january 2020 he also accepted the role of Chairman at VIGC.